 All Flashcards

-What is 'tone' in a text?
+What is the purpose of annotating a text?

 What is critical reading?